| Leigh is preparing baby Shane's bottle of milk in the kitchen

 weeks and it'll be--" She doesn't get any further, though,

 as Tracy hangs up the 'phone.
 Leanne stands there, looking fearful.
+A while later, Beryl and Leanne are approaching the country house.

 Tim is mowing the lawn, his shirt off.
 He approaches the visitors